Wendy Arons

 Wendy Arons (born 1964) is an American dramaturg, drama professor, and critic who specializes in ecodrama and German translation.
-She is currently a Professor of Dramatic Literature in the College of Fine Arts at Carnegie Mellon University.
-She has written and edited many pieces for journals and is the author of the book "Performance and Femininity in Eighteenth-Century German Women's Writing: The Impossible Act" (2006).
+She is currently a Professor of Dramatic Literature, Area Chair of Dramaturgy, and Director of the Center for the Arts in Society at Carnegie Mellon University.
+She has written and edited many pieces for journals and is the author of the book "Performance and Femininity in Eighteenth-Century German Women's Writing: The Impossible Act" (2006) and co-editor, with Theresa J. May, of "Readings in Performance & Ecology" (2012).

 Arons has increased artistic access in the theater world to German works: for example, she has translated Brecht's "Good Person of Szechwan" from German into English for an adaptation by Tony Kushner.
 She has also worked with Anne Bogart, one of the most influential artists of the 20th century.